 The ring is absolutely flawless and exactly what we had envisioned/pictured.
 I can’t stop staring at it and have been showered with many compliments already.
 I never fail to tell people about where it’s from haha.
 It’s like, the air fryer of engagement rings.

 In summation: We had a great experience, I received a beautiful ass ring, and we are very happy and pleased with the services of Brilliant Earth and their knowledgeable staff 🙂

 Overall, the general sentiment of reviews of Brilliant Earth is positive – with an average score of 4.5 on WeddingWire from 482 reviews in June 2022:

 It’s worth clicking through to see that while there are some frustrated people out there, the general sentiment is very positive.

 Brilliant Earth’s position in the market: Beyond Conflict Free

-One of the first things that separates Brilliant Earth from not only their online competitors, but also almost every other jeweler out there, is their focus on ensuring that their diamonds do as little harm as possible.
+One of the things I like that separates Brilliant Earth from their online competitors (and also almost every other jeweler out there) is their focus on ensuring their diamonds do as little harm as possible.

 Brilliant Earth’s call their commitment ‘Beyond Conflict Free’:

 The core tenets of Beyond Conflict Free are:

 - Does Not Finance Rebel Movements (ie. don’t finance African wars)